stuartwillis/poolparty/README.md

 > samtools

-Popoolation2 and PoolParty don't actually require any installation (they are just perl or bash scripts), so we can just put them in a special user directory for programs, ~/bin
+Finally, Popoolation2 and PoolParty don't actually require any installation (they are just perl or bash scripts), so we can just put them in a special user directory for programs, ~/bin

 > cd ~